Iceland ice cave - conditions and updates of Crystal Blue Ice Caves near Jökulsárlón – April 2026

 Plan B: Edge-of-Glacier Ice Cave (Storm Backup)

 Winter weather on Vatnajökull can be unpredictable.
-When storms move in, we may switch to a smaller ice cave located at the edge of the glacier.
+When storms move in, we may switch to a smaller ice cave or blue features at the edge of the glacier.

 This area is used by most tour operators, so it is busier, but it still delivers: